Big bets on single stocks can lead to huge gains — or financial ruin.

 A few excerpts from the 2005 annual report highlight how Kodak failed to grasp how digital photography would change the way consumers and businesses take and share photos and videos.

-Some aspects of the consumer imaging industry remain unchanged as technology advances.
-People continue to pursue simple solutions that allow them to take, share, and monitor photographs of themselves and their lives.
-Kodak is committed to developing new capabilities while remaining true to the company’s founding principle of “you push the button, we do the rest.”
+Some aspects of the consumer imaging business don’t change with the technology.
+People still want simple solutions that will let them take, share and control pictures of their lives.
+Kodak is committed to providing new capabilities, while staying true to the “you press the button, we do the rest” simplicity on which our company was built.

 While acknowledging that the company faced challenges, management also pounded its chest over what it viewed as some major accomplishments.
 Specifically, the report celebrated that Kodak was: